|Meant For||Input/Software File Sizes||Output File Sizes||Available for Jobs Running ...||File Security||Special Considerations|

 - is granted upon request to firstname.lastname@example.org.
 As for all CHTC file space, users should minimize the amount of data in their own directory within /mnt/gluster, and data should be removed from /mnt/gluster AS SOON AS IT IS NO LONGER NEEDED FOR ACTIVELY-RUNNING JOBS.
 You can always copy data back into Gluster at a later date.

 - Access outside of CHTC?
 Jobs relying on Gluster will only run in CHTC's HTCondor Pool, and data in Gluster is not accessible to HTCondor jobs running outside of this pool.
-It is always better to split large input files if only some of the input data is needed by each job, in order to avoid depending on Gluster.

 - Capacity Each user is allowed a certain amount of space in Gluster, though we can increase this space for special requests to email@example.com